NLincoln/fragmentum/docs/the-new-api.md

   .whereEq("user_id", id)
   .columns("*");

-// Decent interface for the WHERE clause, but complex queries are OUT.
+// Decent interface for the WHERE clause, but complex conditions with subqueries are OUT.
 Users.query({
   where: {
     user_id: id